 Foreign transaction fees can quickly mount up.
 That’s why many people choose to get a credit or debit card with fee free foreign purchases — especially for online shopping and vacation travel.
 If your regular card adds a foreign transaction fee, you might consider a modern solution, like the borderless account from TransferWise.

-You can hold money in over 40 currencies in the borderless multi-currency account and conveniently spend any currency you hold, fee free, by applying for a linked debit card.
+You can hold money in over 40 currencies in the borderless multi-currency account and conveniently spend any currency you hold, by applying for a linked debit card.
 You’ll also be able to get local bank details to receive payments in major currencies for free, and you can switch to and from dollars easily, using the mid-market rate, whenever you want to.
 The service is convenient, safe and there are no markups or hidden fees to worry about.

 Foreign transaction fees will be shown on your credit or debit card statement, often as a separate line to the purchase you made.
 The charge will be made on the day the payment is processed — which may be a day or two later than the actual transaction.